- Search The Registry

 - My Account

 She grew up in Speigle Heights, a neighborhood, in a house with no indoor toilet.
-Her father was a restaurant cook and her mother, who wished to be a writer, stayed at home.
+Her father was a restaurant cook and her mother, who wished to be a writer, stayed home.
 She grew up in a storytelling family: Her grandmother wrote plays for her church, and her mother constantly made up stories to entertain the children and other family members.
-As she recalls, "I began to write when I was seven, because I saw my mother writing, and because she would read stories to my brother and me, stories that she had written".
+She recalls, "I began to write when I was seven because I saw my mother writing and because she would read stories to my brother and me, stories that she had written."
 Although described as painfully shy, many of Jones's elementary school instructors recognized her writing skills and encouraged her talent to grow.

-Jones is a 1971 graduate of Connecticut College, where she received her Bachelor of Arts degree in English.
-While attending college she also earned the Frances Steloff Award for Fiction.
+Jones is a 1971 graduate of Connecticut College, receiving her Bachelor of Arts degree in English.
+While attending college, she also earned the Frances Steloff Award for Fiction.
 She then began a graduate program in creative writing at Brown University, studying under poet Michael Harper and earning a Master of Arts in 1973 and a Doctor of Arts in 1975.
-Harper introduced her work to author Toni Morrison, then an editor at Random House at the time, and was so impressed after reading Jones's manuscript once wrote, "that no novel about any black woman could ever be the same after this".
+Harper introduced her work to author Toni Morrison.
+At the time, an editor at Random House was so impressed after reading Jones's manuscript that she once wrote: "that no novel about any black woman could ever be the same after this."
 In 1975, Jones published her first novel Corregidora.
 That same year she was a visiting lecturer at the University of Michigan, which hired her the following year as an assistant professor.